5555 SW 196th Ave.

-Many other large companies have all followed the same plan; let an insurance company manage living up to pension promises.
-Although many companies have followed this system in the past few years, the end money manager in many situations has been The Prudential.
-Don’t get me wrong, The Prudential is a well-managed, much-admired company and certainly able to live up to any promise it makes.
+Many other large companies have followed the same plan; let an insurance company manage living up to pension promises.
+Although many companies have followed this system in the past few years, the end money manager in many situations has been Prudential.
+Don’t get me wrong, Prudential is a well-managed, much-admired company and undoubtedly able to live up to any promise it makes.

 It boils down to a simple formula, if you know exactly how much you will owe, the cost is then contained, no surprises.
-The Prudential is a solid money manager and is well prepared to manage future income liability for millions.
-The companies doing the outsourcing can better project future income and thus determine possible profit projections.
+Prudential is a solid money manager and is well prepared to manage future income liability for millions.
+Outsourcing companies can better project future income and thus determine possible profit projections.

 Of course, the winner is those who have invested in the company, more than likely, the value of stocks will increase.